 Debian lacks a lot of firmware due to its kernel containing no proprietary binary large object (Blobs).
 And so, Debian is troublesome for firmware and drivers.
 Ubuntu works closely with hardware manufacturers to fix installation problems and so it possesses maximum firmware for increased usability.
 The reason behind the automatic installation and driver configuration of Ubuntu.

 Debian doesn’t have any PPAs while Personal Package Archives are available in Ubuntu, making it superior-easy for developers to activate with a single Linux Command.
 It is much easier than importing the GPG or GNU Privacy Guard and adding the repository address to the concerned configuration file.

 Everyone working for Debian is a volunteer, a set of community developers with their own set of structure and internal laws.
 A board of chosen developers runs the Debian atmosphere.
 While a company called Canonical is behind the development of Ubuntu and they have complete authority over their project.
 They have the potential to safely ship machines using Dell, negotiate with hardware manufacturers for better stability, and backup at times of disaster.
 If you run Ubuntu in a productive environment, you have Canonical on your back.

-To summarize, Ubuntu is a better option for beginners than Debian in 2020.
-It is a useful Linux Distro as it is user-friendly, it is open and free, and has good community support, requires low system requirements, enhanced compatibility, highly customizable, contains numerous flavors, and saves the cost of anti-virus as it is secure and reliable.
+To summarize, Ubuntu is a better option for beginners than Debian in 2021.
+It is a useful Linux Distro as it is user-friendly, it is open and free, and has good community support, requires low system requirements, enhanced compatibility, highly customizable, contains numerous flavours, and saves the cost of anti-virus as it is secure and reliable.
 It has a corporate appeal while Debian has more of a learning environment with its unique culture and software freedom.